ch4mpy/spring-addons/samples/tutorials/README.md

 # Securing Spring resource-servers with OAuth2
 We will see various ways to configure Spring OAuth2 resource-servers with the following very common options:
 - CORS (required for services serving REST API only, UI components being served from an other socket, host or domain)
+- state-less session management
-- CSRF
+- disabled CSRF (because of "stateless" sessions)
 - public routes and enabled anonymous
 - non-public routes restricted to authenticated users (fine grained security rules annotated on @Controllers methods with @PreAuthorize)
 - 401 unauthorized (instead of 302 redirect to login) when request is issued to protected resource with missing or invalid authorization header
-- state-less session management
 - forced HTTPS if SSL enabled
 - multi-tenancy (accept user identities issued by more than just one issuer).
 Only introspection doesn't (hard to figure out the issuer of an opaque string and so to send introspection request to the right authorization-server).